ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 In terms of helpfulness, LLMs have been used in cases where advice and guidance was needed and not when looking for a direct solution.
 The benefits of using LLMs are comparable to asking a TA for help in understanding a certain topic or troubleshooting.
+When presented with an incorrect or false response, it is simply dismissed and heeded as bad advice.

+Generally, the use of LLMs have sped up the development by enabling individual work by giving benefits similar to peer-programming.
 </p>